breakintoprogram/agon-mos/README.md

 * `MKDIR filename`: Make a folder on the SD card
 * `SAVE filename addr size`: Save a block of memory to the SD card
 * `RUN <addr>`: Call an executable binary loaded in memory
-* `DEL filename`: Delete a file or folder (must be empty).
+* `DELETE filename`: Delete a file or folder (must be empty).
 Aliases include `ERASE`
-* `REN filename1 filename2`: Rename a file
+* `RENAME filename1 filename2`: Rename a file
 * `JMP addr`: Jump to the specified address in memory
 * `SET option value`: Set a system option

 NB:

+1. Commands can be abbreviated with a dot, so `DELETE myfile` and `DEL. myfile` are equivalent.
+2. Commands are case-insensitive and parameters are space delimited.
-1. Optional parameters are written as `<param>`
+3. Optional parameters are written as `<param>`
-2. Default LOAD and RUN address is set to 0x040000
+4. Default LOAD and RUN address is set to 0x040000
-3. Commands are case sensitive and all parameters are space delimited.
-4. Numbers are in decimal and can be prefixed by '&' for hexadecimal.
+5. Numbers are in decimal and can be prefixed by '&' for hexadecimal.
-5. Addresses are 24-bit:
+6. Addresses are 24-bit:
 	- `&000000 - &01FFFF`: MOS (Flash ROM)
 	- `&040000 - &0BDFFF`: User RAM
 	- `&0B0000 - &0B7FFF`: Storage for loading MOS star command executables off SD card
 	- `&0BC000 - 0BFFFFF`: Global heap and stack
-6. The RUN command checks a header embedded from byte 64 of the executable and can run either Z80 or ADL mode executables
+7. The RUN command checks a header embedded from byte 64 of the executable and can run either Z80 or ADL mode executables
-7. MOS will also search the `mos` folder on the SD card for any executables, and will run those like built-in MOS commands
+8. MOS will also search the `mos` folder on the SD card for any executables, and will run those like built-in MOS commands

 ### System options